rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/December.md

 * You can now add volumes on devices by providing the mountPath and subPath for each required executable.
 For more information, see [Deploying Packages](/3_how-tos/33_software-development/334_deploy-packages).

+* You can now login to rapyuta.io platform using google account.

 ## December 08

 Welcome to the December 08, 2021 release of the rapyuta.io platform.